 Through consultations in projects or participation in the kick-off, i.e. at the very beginning of the project, we participate as Architects to see if everything is going well.
 Projects appear often, and you need to plan them in a way that you do not get lost in them.
 There is no such thing as true multitasking, so you have to organize this kind of context switching properly so that this work moves forward.

 Is there something that you are most proud of or the most important thing you have done, as if in your career at Monterail?

 What I value most about Monterail is the feedback after being a leader for the newcomers to the company.
-It is amazing that if you give a lot of yourself at the beginning and help people, you can get so much positive energy in return, not only during this early period, but also after.
+It is amazing that if you give a lot of yourself at the beginning and help people, you can get so much positive energy in return, not only during this early period but also after.
 Observing how a person develops, often very quickly.
-Sometimes they quickly catch up to you on many topics, technical and even about work in the company, and I think this is someplace, in retrospect, where you can see that you had an impact on someone's development and career, it is very satisfying.
+Sometimes they quickly catch up to you on many topics, technical and even work in the company, and I think this is someplace, in retrospect, where you can see that you had an impact on someone's development and career, it is very satisfying.